xefi/sms-factor-notification-channel/README.md

 ## Notification channel

-In order to configure the notification to deliver via the SMSFactor channel, you need to specify this in the `via` method:
+In order to configure the notification to deliver via the SMSFactor channel, you need to specify this in the `via` method of your notification:

 ```php
 /**